danielalexis/Guides/Databases/MariaDB/SetupServer/README.md

 ```
 And change `127.0.0.1` to `0.0.0.0`

-Your block should look like this:
+Your text should look like this:
 ```
 bind-address            = 0.0.0.0
 ```